pattacini/yarp2DIC/README.md

 To this end we can profitably exploit the **Direct Interface Communication** Toolbox which provides a simple access to sockets, in particular through the [`tcpip`](http://www.mathworks.com/help/instrument/tcpip.html) command.
-Having a socket in MATLAB enables us to directly talk to `Yarp` according to a bunch of rules described [here](http://wiki.icub.org/yarpdoc/yarp_without_yarp.html).
+Having a socket in MATLAB enables us to directly talk to `Yarp` according to the rules described [here](http://wiki.icub.org/yarpdoc/yarp_without_yarp.html).

 Just for testing purpose, a [Simulink model](https://github.com/pattacini/yarp2DIC/blob/master/yarpSimTest.mdl)